prateek3255/blog/content/posts/integrating-recaptcha-with-nextjs.md

 <img class="article-img" src="../img/recaptcha-keys.png" alt="reCAPTCHA keys" />

 To have separate keys for production and development environments and avoid pushing these keys to version control, we would store these keys in the environment variables.
-Next.js comes with [built-in support for environment variables](https://nextjs.org/docs/basic-features/environment-variables).
+Unlike typical react app setups where you would need to manually [setup environment variables manually via Webpack plugins](https://prateeksurana.me/blog/using-environment-variables-with-webpack/), Next.js comes with [built-in support for environment variables](https://nextjs.org/docs/basic-features/environment-variables).
 For the development environment, create a file called `.env.local` and add the following to it, and paste the keys you copied from the reCAPTCHA dashboard here appropriately.

 ```bash
 # Add the public site key here